slarosa/QGIS-Developer-Cookbook/english_us/source/network-analysis.rst

 accessible from vertex A and cost of the path from A to this vertices are not greater that some value.

-More clearly this can be shown with next example: "There is a fire station.
+More clearly this can be shown with the following example: "There is a fire station.
 What part of city fire command can reach in 5 minutes?
 10 minutes?
 15 minutes?".
-Answers on this questions are fire station areas of availability.
+Answers on this questions are fire station's areas of availability.

 To find areas of availablity we can use method :func:`dijksta` of the :class:`QgsGraphAnalyzer` class.
-It is enough to compare elemems of cost array with predefined value.
-If ``cost[ i ]`` is less or equal with predefined value, than vertex ``i`` is inside area of availability, otherwise --- outside.
+It is enough to compare elements of cost array with predefined value.
+If cost[ i ] is less or equal than predefined value, than vertex i is inside area of availability, otherwise --- outside.

-More difficult get borders of area of availablity.
-Bottom border --- is a set of vertices that still accessible, and top border --- is a set of vertices which is not accesible.
+More difficult it is to get borders of area of availablity.
+Bottom border --- is a set of vertices that are still accessible, and top border --- is a set of vertices which are not accesible.
 In fact this is simple: availability border passed on such edges of the shortest path tree for which start vertex is accessible and end vertex is not accessible.